bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 We can distinguish the filename {$\_index.md} for the branch bundle only by the leading underscore from the filename {$index.md} for a [leaf bundle](#leaf)!
 We need to be careful about this, because they have a very different purpose and function.
 A branch bundle collects as many pages and may include as many other bundles as we need — there is no technical limit to the directory depth.
 A branch bundle can act like a chapter, section or subsection depending on its place in the folder hierarchy.

-After the front matter {\_index.md} may contain general content about its section.
+After the front-matter {\_index.md} may contain general content about its section.
 Its most important function is to trigger the generation of a specific list view for the content included in this branch.

 {{< mnote up=11 >}}
 **No subdirectories** are accessible to retrieve resources in `_index.md`.
 All resources specific for the list also need to be placed at the root of the _branch bundle_.
 This limitation avoids confusion about the purpose of possible sub-folders.